hipstersmoothie/sketchmine/README.md

     .
   ```

-2. run the image
+2. Run the image

-It is **important** to set the environment variable `-e DOCKER=true` for the headless chrome tasks like the *sketch-generator* and the *library* in addition you can set a second variable like `-e DEBUG=true` to see verbose logging.
+It's important that you set the environment variable `-e DOCKER=true` for the headless Chrome tasks like the *sketch-generator* and the *library*.
+Additionally, you can set a second variable like `-e DEBUG=true` to see verbose logging.

   ```bash
   # mount angular components into docker image